Apartment Renovation Cost Lake Garda 2026: €/m² Prices

 Light renovation (€800-€1,200/m²).
 Now things get serious.
 Bathroom fully redone (new tiles, sanitary ware, fittings, possibly a glass shower enclosure), kitchen replaced, floors redone at least in the living area, electrical brought to code with outlets where they actually need to be, complete repainting.
 Plumbing and heating get touched only where strictly needed.

 Complete renovation (€1,200-€1,800/m²).
 This is the typical level for someone who buys a 1970s or 1980s apartment on Lake Garda and wants to bring it up to 2026 standard.
 You demolish partition walls to redistribute space, redo all services (electrical, plumbing, heating, often mechanical ventilation), new floors throughout, two full bathrooms, custom kitchen, replaced windows, mid-high finishes.
-This is where 8 out of 10 projects we manage end up.
+This is where 8 out of 10 projects in the reference sample end up.

 Premium / Luxury (€1,800-€3,000+/m²).
 Now we're talking marbles, rare veneers, solid oak parquet laid in herringbone, KNX home automation, ducted climate control, scenographic lighting design, furniture custom-built by Trentino artisans, sinks carved from a single block of stone.
 This level costs what it costs, but it sometimes justifies itself — especially on lake-view apartments in prime positions, where property appreciation tracks construction quality.